If It Bleeds: "The Life of Chuck"

-If It Bleeds
+"If It Bleeds"

 Holly Gibney of the Finders Keepers detective agency sees footage of a horrific school bombing on TV.
-She suspects that there is something odd about the reporter Ondowsky who was first on the scene and that he may be a supernatural 'outsider'.
-Holly makes contact with an elderly former policeman who believes that the reporter feeds on the fear of traumatic emotions, and Holly realises that Ondowsky must be stopped.
+She suspects that there is something odd about the reporter Chet Ondowsky who was first on the scene and that he may be another supernatural "outsider".
+Holly makes contact with an elderly former policeman who believes that the reporter feeds on the fear of traumatic emotions, and Holly realizes that Ondowsky must be stopped.
 She, Barbara, and Jerome must all work together to take down Ondowsky.

-Gibney is one of King's recurring characters, having appeared in his Bill Hodges trilogy (Mr. Mercedes, Finders Keepers and End of Watch), and in The Outsider.
+Gibney previously appeared in King's Bill Hodges trilogy (Mr. Mercedes, Finders Keepers and End of Watch), The Outsider, and subsequently appeared in her own book, Holly, published in 2023.
+Gibney appears again in Never Flinch in 2025.

-Rat
+"Rat"

 Writer and academic Drew Larson has published several short stories but has been unable to complete a novel.
 Then he has the inspiration to write a Western thriller and is determined to complete it.
 He sets out for an old isolated family cabin and begins to write, but bad weather and sickness set in.
 Drew strikes a sinister bargain with a rat; it offers to get rid of his writer's block in exchange for the death of one of Larson's loved ones.
 Thinking that his imagination is getting the best of him, he agrees and goes about his day.
 Finally, when the storm clears Larson returns home to his family.
 The novel is successful, his friend recovers from a previous illness but is then killed with his wife in an automobile accident.
+One night, he has a final conversation with the rat before it disappears.

 Reception

-USA Today's Brian Truitt awarded the collection three and a quarter of four, saying, "King still owns the fright business like none other, but the iconic author will keep you up late at night engrossed in four tales about our dreams and our frailties."
+USA Today's Brian Truitt awarded the collection three and a quarter stars out of four, saying, "King still owns the fright business like none other, [and] the iconic author will keep you up late at night engrossed in four tales about our dreams and our frailties."

 Publishers Weekly said of the release, "The four never-before-published novellas in this collection represent horror master King at his finest, using the weird and uncanny to riff on mortality, the price of creativity, and the unpredictable consequences of material attachments."

 Kirkus Reviews summed up the release as "Vintage King: a pleasure for his many fans and not a bad place to start if you're new to him."

 Film adaptations

 Mr. Harrigan's Phone

 On July 10, 2020, Deadline Hollywood reported that Netflix had acquired the film rights to Mr. Harrigan's Phone, produced by Blumhouse Productions and Ryan Murphy.
-It premiered on October 5, 2022.
+It premiered on October 5, 2022, to mixed reviews.
+Mr. Harrigan is portrayed by Donald Sutherland.